LeonMrBonnie/altv-os-interactions/README.md

 # Removing an existing interaction

-You can remove an existing interaction by using the exported function `removeInteraction` or by calling the event `interactions:remove`.
-Both take the same arguments:
+You can remove an existing interaction by using the exported function `removeInteraction`.

 | Parameter    | Type       | Description                                            |
 | ------------ | ---------- | ------------------------------------------------------ |